RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/Ledger 47.2024.md

 >
 > **Next Ledger:** [[Meta/Ledgers/Ledger 48.2024|Ledger 48.2024]]

 Another week another Lore Ledger for the Encyclopedia!
-This week didnt see many edits to the text across the Encyclopedia, though there was plenty of progress regarding the foundational aspects of the setting.
+This week didn't see many edits to the text across the Encyclopedia, though there was plenty of progress regarding the foundational aspects of the setting.
 A notable change across the Encyclopedia is the renaming of mythril, now known as [[Encyclopedia Mysenvaria/Science/Phenomena/Limn|limn]].
 Mythril was always a temporary name, and I believe limn fits the material much better.
 # Project Updates
 At the moment the only project remains climate.
 Progress is moving smoothly on the project, it is on course for completion by the deadline.